THE MOST TRUSTED COPYCAT RECIPES

 A signature item and consistent top seller is this marinated adobo chicken, offered as a main ingredient in most of the chain’s selections.
 The secret is marinating the thigh meat for a couple of days in the adobo sauce (a worker there told me they let it soak for up to 8 days), then grill and chop.
 Use my Qdoba grilled adobo chicken copycat recipe below, and enjoy that same great flavor in burritos, tacos, bowls, on nachos, and in tortilla soup.

-I bet your craving some Qdoba Fiery Habanero Salsa right about now.
-Get my recipe here
+I bet you're craving some Qdoba Fiery Habanero Salsa right about now.
+Find more of my Qdoba copycat recipes here.

 Read more